annikapancaro/my-new-project/README.md

    totPop = sum(pop)
    totFish = sum(fishers)

-   # write your solution here
+   # i think we should move it to the right 3 times

    for i in range(len(countries)):
       print("%s %.2f%%" % (countries[i], 100.0))    # current just prints 100%

-main()
+with the totPop and totFish I think the code is moving over 5 times for totFish and 3 times for totPop
 ```

 ## Data sources and AI methods
-Where does your data come from?
+Where does your data come from? - my data came from all of my brain I came up with this all by myself.
 Do you collect it yourself or do you use data collected by someone else?
+- I actually collect it by someone else but I don't know their name.
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)